-- 5. Connect the other end of the black jump lead (a) to a solid metal component bolted to the engine block or to the engine block itself of the vehicle with the flat battery.
-Do not connect it to a point near the battery (a). - 6.
-Position the leads in such a way that they cannot come into contact with any moving parts in the engine compartment.
+- Connect the other end of the red jump lead to the positive terminal in the vehicle providing assistance 8. - Connect one end of the black jump lead (X) to a suitable ground terminal, a solid piece of metal in the engine block, or to the engine block ⇒ Fig. 162. - Connect the other end of the black jump lead to a solid metal component bolted to the engine block or to the engine block itself of the vehicle with the flat battery.
+However, connect it to a point as far as possible from the battery . - Position the leads in such a way that they cannot come into contact with any moving parts in the engine compartment.